hamburgcodingschool/react-2020-05/project.md

       For more information check out: https://create-react-app.dev/docs/adding-custom-environment-variables/.

   - If you worked in a team, link the GitHub accounts of both of you in the README.md.

 2. Send us an email with the following information:
   - A link to your GitHub repository
+  - Your firebase configuration and
+  - Please add us (Teresa and Mary) as guest user in firebase or add a guest user, which we can use.
   - If you worked in a team, both your names
   - If you did any bonus tasks, list them
   - Send it to Mary (mary@hamburgcodingschool.com) and Teresa (teresa@hamburgcodingschool.com)